-The proposed podocarpus hedge located at the front property line is inconsistent with the character of the historic district and has the potential to limit transparency into the site from the pedestrian level.
+The previously proposed podocarpus hedge located at the front property line is currently proposed to be replaced with green island ficus which does not generally have the ability to grow more than 36" in height, which is consistent with the character of the historic district and should not limit transparency into the site from the pedestrian level.

-o.
 The location, design, screening and buffering of all required service bays, delivery bays, trash and refuse receptacles, as well as trash rooms shall be arranged so as to have a minimal impact on adjacent properties.

-CERTIFICATE OF APPROPRIATENESS FOR DEMOLITION EVALUATION CRITERIA a.
+Satisfied a.
 The Building, Structure, Improvement, or Site is designated on either a national or state level as a part of an Historic Preservation District or as a Historic Architectural Landmark or Site, or is designated pursuant to Division 4, Article X, Chapter 118 of the Miami Beach Code as a Historic Building, Historic Structure or Historic Site, Historic Improvement, Historic Landscape Feature, historic interior or the Structure is of such historic/architectural interest or quality that it would reasonably meet national, state or local criteria for such designation.